-The differences obtained in these "curves" shape indicate an internal core heterogeneity.
+Obtained differences in these "curves" shape indicate an internal core heterogeneity.
 This difference in the inner complexity of the second cube from the first and third can be caused by an acid treatment carried out on this core sample.

 3 Conclusion